 1 Tbsp Sea Veg Blend (or seaweed of choice)

-1 package rice noodles or rice ramen (I love the Lotus Brand Organic Millet & Brown Rice Ramen)
+1 package rice noodles or rice ramen (I love the Lotus Brand Organic Millet and Brown Rice Ramen)

 Combine all ingredients except the miso paste and tamari in a saucepan and bring to a boil.
 Let simmer for 15 minutes, to allow flavours to integrate.
 Remove from heat and add Tamari, whisking to combine.
 Ladle some of the broth into a bowl and whisk in the miso until no chunks remain.
 Add the miso/broth mixture back into the soup pot and stir to combine.
 Serve immediately, with some thinly sliced green onions and sesame oil (chili infused sesame oil is even better!)